cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/security-posture.md

     *   2FA Access Control (Biometric and RFID badge) into data hall
     *   2FA Access Control (Biometric and RFID badge) into secured cage

-Authorized Lambda employees may access data centers for maintenance, upgrade, or other hardware infrastructure work.
+Authorized Lambda employees may access data centers for maintenance, upgrades, or other hardware infrastructure work.